 Low intake of vitamin K has been associated with a higher risk of bone fracture.
 Adequate vitamin K consumption improves bone health by acting as a modifier of bone matrix proteins, improving calcium absorption and reducing urinary excretion of calcium.

-Arugula also contributes to your daily need for calcium, providing 64 milligrams in 2 cups.
+Arugula also contributes to your daily need for calcium, providing 64 mg in two cups.

 Leafy greens contain an antioxidant known as alpha-lipoic acid that has been shown to lower glucose levels, increase insulin sensitivity, and prevent oxidative stress-induced changes in patients with diabetes.

-Studies on alpha-lipoic acid have also shown decreases in peripheral and autonomic neuropathy (nerve damage) in diabetics.
+Studies on alpha-lipoic acid have also shown decreases in peripheral and autonomic nerve damage in diabetics.

 However, most studies have used intravenous alpha-lipoic acid, so there is uncertainty whether consuming it would elicit the same benefits.